What Is The Minor II-V-I Progression - What Scales And Chords To Play Over It

 - By jazz-guitar-licks

 - On 2020-01-02

-The minor II-V-I sequence is equivalent to the major II-V-I sequence, but played in minor harmonic key.
-It is a must know for any guitarist who wants to learn soloing over tunes in minor keys.
-This progression is present in many jazz tunes as Autumn leaves, Blue Bossa, Black Orpheus, Stella by Starlight, The nearness of you, I love you, Speak low, Soul eyes, Valse Hot, Along came Betty, Stablemates, Are you real, I'll remember April, I hear a rapsody, In your own sweet way, Nuages...
+You will find minor II V I progressions in many jazz tunes as Autumn leaves, Blue Bossa, Black Orpheus, Stella by Starlight, The nearness of you, I love you, Speak low, Soul eyes, Valse Hot, Along came Betty, Stablemates, Are you real, I'll remember April, I hear a rhapsody, Tangerine, In your own sweet way, Nuages and many more.

 - C minor major seventh (CmMaj7)

 - D minor seventh flat fifth (Dm7b5)

 - E flat major seventh sharp fifth (EbMaj7#5)